o3de/buongiorno-sample/README.md

 ![project](doc/project.png?raw=true)

 4. Click on the **Build Project** button, located on the **Buon(G.I)orno Sample** image.
-5. Once the project has been built sucessfully, use the **Open Editor** button.
+5. Once the project has been built successfully, use the **Open Editor** button.
 6. The asset pre-processor will run for a bit.
 Once it is over you will be welcomed with the **Open a Level** window, simply pick the first one.

 ## Project Highlights